Heinrich-Curtis/SmoothstackTraining/Day20/README.txt

 Navigate here, run make, run executable.
 The program will run for about a minute and then produce output.json with the bodycount and ips data.

+The data for running this version of the program is in output.json.
+For easy comparison, the data for running the Day19 version of the program is in oldOutput.json; you can see about a 25% speedup of this version over the old one.

 STATUS
 --------------------------------------------
 Complete.
 All functionality is implmented and valgrind reports no